 [special purpose vehicles]

-Where a special purpose vehicle assumes risks from an insurance or reinsurance undertaking and is established in a Member State which is not the Member State in which the insurance or reinsurance undertaking is established, there should be close co-operation between the supervisory authorities of both Member States.

 The exposure of the special purpose vehicle should always be limited in order to ensure that the special purpose vehicle has assets that are equal to or exceed its aggregate maximum risk exposure.

 Where a special purpose vehicle assumes risks from more than one insurance or reinsurance undertaking, that special purpose vehicle should remain at all times protected from the winding up proceedings of any one of the other insurance or reinsurance undertakings which transfer risks to the special purpose vehicle.